 They are committed to making UNSW a great place for everybody by reducing barriers of fear and ignorance that lead to prejudice and discrimination.

-What does an ally do?
+What does an ally@UNSW do?

-Allies are trusted, safe, confidential contacts who pledge a commitment to learning, recommending areas for improvement at UNSW, and encourage LGBTIQ+ voices – sharing articles, posting on social media and engaging local areas to celebrate and recognise days of significance like Mardi Gras, IDAHOBIT and Wear It Purple day.
+Allies@UNSW are trusted, safe, confidential contacts who pledge a commitment to learning, recommending areas for improvement at UNSW, and encourage LGBTIQ+ voices – sharing articles, posting on social media and engaging local areas to celebrate and recognise days of significance like Mardi Gras, IDAHOBIT and Wear It Purple day.
 Their role is to create a visible presence, take a proactive stance and cultivate an inclusive culture on campus.

 Wherever you see ally@UNSW you will know you have found a trained supportive staff member or student who is able offer confidential referral to appropriate services.